nicklassandell/jQuery-Equal-Height/README.md

 ## Browser support

-The plugin has been tested as far back as Internet Explorer 6, it works in all standard web browsers.
+The plugin has been tested as far back as Internet Explorer 6, it Should Work <sup>tm</sup> in all standard web browsers.

 ## Found a bug?